bcgov/biohubbc/.github/pull_request_template.md

 # Overview

-## Links to jira tickets
+## Links to Jira tickets

-- {Include links to all of the applicable Jira tickets}
+- {List all applicable Jira tickets}

-## This PR contains the following changes

-- {List all the relevant changes.
-If there are many changes across many Jira tickets, organize the changes by Jira ticket}

-## This PR contains the following types of changes
+## Description of relevant changes

-- [ ] New feature (change which adds functionality)
-- [ ] Enhancement (improvements to existing functionality)
-- [ ] Bug fix (change which fixes an issue)
-- [ ] Misc cleanup / Refactoring / Documentation
-- [ ] Version change
+- {List all relevant changes, in particular anything that will help the reviewers test/verify this PR}

-## Checklist
+## PR Checklist

 A list of items that are good to consider when making any changes.

 _Note: this list is not exhaustive, and not all items are always applicable._

-### General

-- [ ] I have performed a self-review of my own code

 ### Code